top of page

 The CaRe Study

-RWE from Japan, Sweden and the USA shows that patients with comorbid HF and CKD have substantially higher risks of all-cause death and HF- and CKD-related hospitalizations than patients with either condition alone.
-These findings underscore the severe prognosis of combined cardiorenal disease and the need for integrated management and optimized GDMT.
+RWE findings presented by Prof. Stephen Greene (Duke University School of Medicine, USA) from Japan, Sweden and the USA demonstrated that patients with combined heart failure (HF) and chronic kidney disease (CKD) face substantially higher risks of all-cause mortality and HF- and CKD-related hospitalizations than patients with either condition alone.
+These findings highlight the severe prognosis associated with cardiorenal disease and underscore the need for integrated management and optimized guideline-directed medical therapy (GDMT) in this high-risk population.

 ESC Risk 2025.gif